iGeekyD/IOTAP-Design/schema/controller_design.md

 MQTT format.
 3. MQTT sender.
 Sends an MQTT message to the MQTT Broker.

+##Update
+1. Make slots mechanism for sensors.
+Needs to register any number of different sensors (in real-time as well)
+2. Mechanism for non blocking interconnection with MQTT Broker

 ##TODO
 This is just a start-from-scratch design.
 It will be changed significantly in the future.